dendronhq/dendron-site/vault/dendron.guides.workflows.collab.md

 ## Live Share

-VSCode provides a live share extension that let you do google doc style like collab.
+VS Code provides a live share extension that let you do google doc style like collab.
 You can the extension and read the docs about it [here](https://visualstudio.microsoft.com/services/live-share/).